SuresH-Rec/python-automation-projects/Day05_Cricket_Scorecard/README.md

 ## 📖 Project Overview

-This is a Python mini project that simulates a simple cricket score card.
-The application stores player names and their runs, determines the batting performance category, and displays a complete score summary.
+This is my Python mini project that analyzes the performance of cricket players based on the runs they have scored.

-This project helped me practice Python functions, loops, dictionaries, and conditional statements.
+The application classifies each player as **Century**, **Half Century**, **Scored**, or **Duck**, and displays a summary report showing the total number of players in each category.

 ---

 ## ✨ Features

-- Stores multiple player details
+- Stores player details using a list of dictionaries
-- Displays player name and runs scored
+- Calculates player performance based on runs scored
-- Categorizes batting performance
+- Categorizes players into:
-- Generates a simple score card
+  - Century
+  - Half Century
+  - Scored
+  - Duck
+- Displays each player's result
-- Displays a summary of all players
+- Generates a summary report

 ---